I am sharing how to create a fun and festive Christmas garland, along with ideas for adding affordable seasonal touches to your home.

 A Christmas garland adds seasonal color and a combination of beautiful textures.

-- 9 foot artificial evergreen garland (I purchased mine at Michael’s for only $3.)
+- 9 foot artificial evergreen garland (I purchased mine at Michael’s.)

 - wire cutters